 But a discussion of SSO shouldn’t end at passwords.
 An enterprise SSO solution should allow you to easily add additional security that extends beyond passwords alone.
-For example, it should allow you to limit access based on user attributes (ABAC) and require additional authentication methods, like multi-factor authentication (MFA), based on risk.
+For example, it should allow you to limit access based on user attributes (ABAC) and require additional authentication methods, like, based on risk.

 A contextual MFA solution in combination with SSO allows you to apply authentication policies based on context, such as the risk of the action being taken or the sensitivity of the resource being accessed.
 You can use ABAC policies or variables like IP address and web session attributes to further ensure users are who they claim to be before approving certain actions or access.

 Implementing SSO is a great first step in safeguarding your enterprise against cybercriminals.
 Single sign-on decreases your attack surface by dramatically reducing the number of passwords for each user.
 When you start with SSO, you not only provide a stronger security posture for your enterprise, you give your users the convenient and streamlined access they expect.

 (1) 2018 The State of Application Delivery Report, F5 Networks Inc.